-This interview was conducted in the early afternoon of June 12, 2018 while the United States-North Korean Summit was taking place in Singapore.
+This interview with Lee Jae-bong, a Professor of Peace Studies of Wonkwang University, South Korea, was conducted in the early afternoon of June 12, 2018 while the United States-North Korean Summit was taking place in Singapore.

 Would you please express your overall view of the significance of the Singapore Summit, which is being conducted as we speak?

 The Singapore Summit meeting between Donald Trump and Kim Jong-un is a truly historic moment.
 As you know, the relationship between the U.S. and North Korea has been very antagonistic for 70 years, since 1948 when the North Korean government was established.
 The Korean War was fought from 1950 to 1953 and what followed was very abnormal.
 Although the heavy fighting ended at that time, legally it never stopped, with tensions, constant threats, and deadly incidents continuing for the past 65 years.
 Therefore, what is happening at this moment is a deeply meaningful chapter in the relationship between North Korea and The United States.
 We must remember that this is a first meeting and that it will take time for the creation of a true peace treaty.

 What is your view of Moon Jae-in, President of South Korea?

 Moon Jae-in became president in May of 2017.
 During his campaign, I was not very satisfied with him because he did not seem very strong and did not show much leadership.
 However, since the Winter Olympics at Pyeongchang, I’ve made a revaluation and find his leadership quite wonderful, particularly his role as a mediator.
 He’s very polite, thoughtful, and at times very courageous in his hope to restore peace and move towards reunification on the Korean peninsula.